Items to Keep at Grandma’s House

 We realize this list will probably change as baby gets bigger — at which point you may want to keep things like spare toys and favorite DVDs on hand to entertain, and avoid total toddler meltdown.
 Nor is this list exhaustive.
 But we think it’s a great start!
 Don’t you?

-What do you keep at Grandma and Grandpa’s house?
+What items do you keep at Grandma and Grandpa’s house?
 We’d love to hear!

 To see more of our recommended products check out our Chick Picks Shop here.
 It’s our carefully curated shop of products we love and recommend! ❤️